FamilySearch/GEDCOM/specification/gedcom-3-structures-3-meaning.md

     (such as creating a list of persons who were ever alive) or to support automated translation into multiple languages.

+#### `KIND` (Type) `g7.1:NOTE-KIND`

+An enumerated value from set `g7.1:enumset-NOTE-KIND` indicating the type of the note.

+When there are multiple `g7.1:NOTE-KIND` substructures to a note, all apply equally to the note;
+there is no notion of a preferred or primary note type.

 #### `LANG` (Language) `g7:LANG`

 The primary human language of the superstructure.